factorial-io/factorial-frontend-stack/packages/pattern-lab/README.md

 ### Add dev-server custom options

-You can easily configure the dev-server options by adding an options object to the neutrinorc.js file like so:
+You can easily configure this middleware by giving the middleware a JS object with the following options:

 ```js
 module.exports = {